Khunse/myfirstrepo/first.md

 # firstsample

-this is a sample text.
+this is a sample text!!

+and this is another texts...